On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Empirical Observations

-We visualize the results in Figure~\ref{fig:contour}.
+\textbf{Results and observations.} We visualize the results in Figure~\ref{fig:contour}.
 In the contour plot, the z-value is the error rate on the test set, thus lower is better.
 The x-axis and y-axis are inter-class diversity ($\log{K}$) and intra-class diversity ($\log{n}$) in the log space, respectively.
 The values on anti-diagonal lines ($y=-x+c$) share the same pre-training dataset size as $\log{N}=\log{K}+\log{n}$.
-From the results, we draw the following conclusions:

-\paragraph{Both intra-/inter-class diversity are beneficial for downstream tasks.} We can see that increasing either inter-class diversity (($\log{K}$) or intra-class diversity ($\log{n}$), given the other is fixed, would lead to a better test error rate.
+From the results, we have two observations: 1) \textbf{Both intra-/inter-class diversity are beneficial for downstream tasks:} We can see that increasing either inter-class diversity (($\log{K}$) or intra-class diversity ($\log{n}$), given the other is fixed, would lead to a better test error rate.
 This is intuitive and as expected, since the size of the pre-training dataset $N$ would increase accordingly, which is known to be beneficial for downstream tasks~\cite{Hernandez2021ScalingLF,entezari2023the,Huh2016WhatMI}.

-\paragraph{A trade-off of intra-/inter-class diversity on downstream task performance.} More importantly, by looking at the anti-diagonal lines where $\log{N}$ is fixed and equals $\log{K}+\log{n}$, we can see a trade-off between intra-/inter-class diversity on the test error rate of downstream tasks: either cases of 1) high inter-class diversity, low intra-class diversity and 2) low inter-class diversity and high intra-class diversity would not render the best performance.
+2) \textbf{A trade-off of intra-/inter-class diversity on downstream task performance:} More importantly, by looking at the anti-diagonal lines where $\log{N}$ is fixed and equals $\log{K}+\log{n}$, we can see a trade-off between intra-/inter-class diversity on the test error rate of downstream tasks: either cases of 1) high inter-class diversity, low intra-class diversity and 2) low inter-class diversity and high intra-class diversity would not render the best performance.
 Instead, some point in the middle of the anti-diagonal line leads to the lowest test error rate.